Record levels of fly tipping recorded

 If you do it’s going to become a lot more difficult to park over the coming years.
 With a growing city, the council is concerned that increasing numbers road vehicles will lead to longer travel times and higher air pollution.
 One of the ways the council is hoping to control this is by making it difficult to park in the centre so residents will have to use public transport or an alternative method to access the centre.
 For some areas of the city, especially those on the Citi bus routes this may be less of a problem but not everywhere has such easy access to public transport.
 Selling council owned car parks also raises funds for the council.

 The 2011 census for the village said that only 80 (3.7%) travel to work by bus, but 1,607 (73.4%) travel by car or van.
-While there is a good cycle path between Parnwell and the city centre the section between Eye and Parnwell is a narrow footpath along a busy road, and not really fit for purpose.
+While there is a good cycle path between Parnwell and the city centre the section between Eye and Parnwell is a narrow footpath along a busy road, and not fit for purpose.
 We can only hope that one day there will be a proper cycleway and footpath along this section.

 Peterborough City Council approves a six percent increase to council tax